pimoroni/propeller-hat/documentation/PWM.md

 PWM the pin with a duty cycle of duty ( 0 to 100% ) at the defined frequency.

-The value for requency is calculated like so: 1/<Desired Frequency> * 1000 * 1000
+The value for requency is calculated like so: 1/Desired Frequency * 1000 * 1000

 So if you want 50Hz, it's 1/50 * 1000 * 1000, or 20,000, eg: `p1.pwm.duty(0, 50, 20000)`.